nuomiji/Ethereum-Token-Sender/README.md

 # Token-Sender-with-Server
 A Ethereum Wallet web app using NodeJS to create new accounts and transfer ERC20 tokens

-Project uses infura as service provider and Etherscan API to obtain contract ABI
+Project uses Infura as service provider and Etherscan API to obtain contract ABI

 ## Installation
 In Administrator Cmd: <br />